ilke-kas/Data-Structures-1/README.md

 # CSDS 201 – Data Structures (2020)
 **Repository of Projects by İlke Kaş (21803184)**

-This repository contains implementations of **four basic systems** developed for the CSDS 201 (Data Structures) course at Case Western Reserve University in Fall 2020.
+This repository contains implementations of **four basic systems** developed for the CSDS 201 (Data Structures) course at Bilkent University in Fall 2020.
 Each system demonstrates practical use of data structures and object-oriented programming principles in C++.

 ---